✔ Updating documents

 Query OK, 1 row affected (0.00 sec)

-REPLACE is supported for RT and PQ indexes.
+REPLACE is available for both RT and PQ tables.

 The syntax of the